| Title: | Superfast Likelihood Inference for Stationary Gaussian Time Series |

 Circulant$prod(x)

-Vector or matrix with N
+xVector or matrix with N rows.

-The matrix product Ct %*% x
+The matrix product Ct %*% x.

 solve()